vippsas/vipps-partner/README.md

 ## Merchant Management API

-An early version of the Vipps Merchant Management API is available on GitHub: https://github.com/vippsas/vipps-merchant-management-api
+An early draft of the Vipps Merchant Management API is available on GitHub: https://github.com/vippsas/vipps-merchant-management-api

 The Vipps Merchant Management API will let partners, banks and large corporations